 - Lowering your credit limit to avoid paying the annual fee on the Chase Sapphire Reserve, and, Ritz Carlton credit card

-Frequently, when a person was shut down by Chase, the AU on their accounts had their own accounts shutdown too.
-So another way to avoid a Chase shutdown is not to be an Au on any other Chase account without checking into it first!
+What happened frequently, when a person was shut down by Chase, the authorized users on their accounts had their own accounts shut down too.
+So another way to avoid a Chase shutdown is not to be an AU on any other Chase account without checking into it first!
 (Bad friends were never good for anything!)

 Reviews may also be triggered randomly, even if you don’t apply for a credit card.
 Chase always has the right to make a soft credit pull on any customer’s credit report.
-(When I recently reviewed my Experian credit report I found 3 soft credit inquiries done by chase in 2018.)
+(When I recently reviewed my Experian credit report I found 3 soft credit inquiries done by Chase).

 Chase claims they have the right to close any customer’s accounts at any time for any reason.
-They usually do not explain much of a reason to the consumer as to why they were shutdown.
+They usually do not give much of a reason to the consumer as to why they were shut down.

-Fortunately, many people are reporting that they did manage to have their accounts reinstated after reaching out to Chase to be reconsidered.
+Some people are reporting that they have managed to have their accounts reinstated after reaching out to Chase to be reconsidered.

-If you feel you were unfairly shutdown by Chase, I recommend you call Chase corporate to have it investigated and reconsidered.
-Their number is 800-242-7399 (don’t tell them I gave you the number).
+If you feel you were unfairly shut down by Chase, I recommend you call Chase corporate to have it investigated and reconsidered.
+You can ask your local banker or branch manager to help you get connected to the corporate office.

 The recent Chase shutdowns target many people for many reasons.
-You can try to have shutdowns avoided by being a real perfect consumer without any ‘shtick’.
-If you run a life or a business that requires you to behave in a bit more of a complicated manner than what was outlined above, then rather don’t bother with Chase!!
-Yes, you heard me right.
-Don’t wait ‘till you’re shutdown by Chase.
-Pick yourself up today and leave them.
-I recommend going to Amex; you will have many less issues there.
+You can try to have shutdowns avoided by being a really perfect consumer without any ‘shtick’.
+If you run a life or a business that requires you to behave in a bit more of a complicated manner than what was outlined above, then rather don’t bother with Chase.